paulcockrell/tagc-website/src/pages/index.md

       September due to Auchterhouse Country Sports events.
 The September date will be confirmed  when we know for sure.
     type: primary
   - text: >-
-      WELCOME TO TAYSIDE AIRGUN CLUB'S NEW WEBSITE.

-      We hope you find the new site easy to navigate and that you find the information you are looking for.
-The site is very new and you may see signs of testing still going on, please bear with us.
-    type: info
-  - text: >-
       2020 SHOOT CALENDAR   For the time being, this is published under 'Articles'.
 It will move to it's proper home shortly.
 And just when you